Vesuvium/efesto/README.md

 Docker images are available in the hub:

 - `strangemachines/efesto:latest`
+- `strangemachines/efesto:latest-meinheld`
 - `strangemachines/efesto:2.3`
+- `strangemachines/efesto:2.3-meinheld`
 - `strangemachines/efesto:2.2`
 - `strangemachines/efesto:2.1`

 ## Performance

-Efesto performs at about 200 requests/second on a small digital ocean droplet, for requests that include JWT authentication, fetching data and printing out JSON.
+Efesto performs at about 300 requests/second on the smallest digital ocean droplet, for requests that include JWT authentication, fetching data and printing out JSON.